🔍 Search

 How Does a Zip Bomb Work?

 To understand the methodology, it is necessary to understand the compression algorithms and the theory behind archive file formats.
-The most common archive format targeted by Zip bombs is the ZIP format, but similar principles can apply to other compression formats like RAR or 7z.
+The ZIP format is the most common target for Zip bombs.
+However, similar ideas can also apply to other formats like RAR or 7z.

 Compression algorithms aim to reduce file sizes by identifying recurring patterns and redundancies in data.
-These patterns are replaced with shorter references or codes.
-During decompression, the original data is reconstructed by reversing these transformations.
+Someone replaces these patterns with shorter references or codes.
+During decompression, the process reconstructs the original data by reversing these transformations.

 A Zip bomb exploits the recursive nature of compression algorithms.
 Here's a simplified step-by-step explanation of how it operates:

-2. Each nested layer is compressed to a slightly smaller size than the previous one, encouraging decompression software to continue expanding the archive.
+- Each nested layer becomes smaller than the one before.
+This helps decompression software keep expanding the archive.

 How to Make a Zip Bomb?